-A few years ago, at the ripe ol’ age of 41, I discovered neither of those things were true!
+A few years ago, I discovered neither of those things were true!

-I decided to buy one of those special Popover pans and give it a shot.
+I decided to buy a special Popover pan and give it a shot.
 I mean, it’s not like baking bread where there’s yeast involved…how hard could they be?
 Not hard at all!
 So dang easy, I was like “What?
 Huh?
 That’s it?!”

 Then I went on Wikipedia, curious to know how the Popover got it’s name, and discovered their origin is English-inspired.
 Settlers from Maine who founded Portland (Oregon!!), Americanized the pudding from Yorkshire.
 Craziness!!
 Lol.